atais/medibot/README.md

 # Medibot

-Exploring AI-assisted programming by interacting with online services using Python. \
+Exploring AI-assisted programming by interacting with online services using Python.
-The project experiments with automation of the search process in Medicover.
+The project experiments with automation of the search process in Medicover by providing a multi-user platform with a WebUI.
+The app sends real-time Firebase push notifications when appointments become available.

 ## Inspired on